Designations Congruent with Things: Chapter 5

 “Hermann,” he says, “will you sit down already, because seriously?
 You look like death.”

-Hermann, pale, one eye bloodshot, his clothing not so much ‘unkempt’ as ‘moderately kempt’ but definitely a whole order of magnitude above Newt’s current level of kemptness, sits down on the edge of the bed that Newt is now lying on and shoots Newt a venomous look that Newt in no way deserves.
+Hermann, pale, one eye bloodshot, his clothing not so much “unkempt” as “moderately kempt” but definitely a whole order of magnitude above Newt’s current level of kemptness, sits down on the edge of Newt’s bed and shoots Newt a venomous look that Newt in no way deserves.

 Newt feels slightly wounded by this turn of events.